itsgreddy/Fantasy-Football-AI-Agent/README.md

 ## Roadmap

-- Add reinforcement learning for adaptive decision-making.
+- Enhance AI-driven trade negotiation recommendations.
-- Expand support for multiple fantasy platforms.
+- Expand predictive analytics for season-long trends.
+- Develop advanced risk-reward assessment tools.
 - Implement a mobile-friendly UI.

 ## Contributing

 Contributions are welcome!
 Feel free to open an issue or submit a pull request.

+## License

+MIT License.
+See LICENSE for details.